Privacy Policy

 • to anyone else where we are required to do so by law.

-We are not responsible for ensuring that overseas recipients handle your personal information in compliance with Australian privacy laws, however, where practicable in the circumstances, FSO will take reasonable steps to ensure that overseas recipients handle personal information in a manner consistent with this Policy.
-You may have rights to enforce such parties’ compliance with applicable data protection laws, however, you may not have recourse against those parties under the Privacy Act 1988.
+• We are not responsible for ensuring that overseas recipients handle your Personal Information in compliance with Australian privacy laws, however, where practicable in the circumstances, we will take reasonable steps to ensure that any overseas recipients handle your Personal Information in a manner consistent with this Privacy Policy.

-Our website includes links to other websites.
+Our website may include links to other websites.
 We are not responsible for the content and privacy practices of other websites.
 We recommend that you examine each website’s privacy policy separately.

-We also use social networking services such as Facebook, Twitter, LinkedIn, Google+, YouTube and Instagram to engage with the general public and our staff.
-When you engage with us using these services, we may collect your personal information to communicate with you.
-Social networking services may also handle your personal information for their own purposes in accordance with their own privacy policies, which you will be able access on their websites.
+We also use social networking services such as LinkedIn and YouTube to engage with you.
+When you engage with us using these services, we may collect your Personal Information to communicate with you.
+Note: These social networking services may also handle your Personal Information for their own purposes in accordance with their own privacy policies, which you will be able access on their websites.

 Subject to the exceptions set out in the Privacy Act 1988 (Cth), you may seek access to and correction of the personal information which we hold about you by contacting our Privacy Officer at privacy@futureskillsorganisation.com.au.